 How Does Someone Develop Cancer

 Cancer cells are always present in the human body, however they are typically recognized by the immune system and destroyed before they cause any problems.
 It is when cancer cells go unrecognized and begin to multiply that they become a burden.
-Cancer cells differ from healthy cells in critical ways that make them harmful to the body and this article will help you understand how this cellular dysfunction occurs.
+Cancer cells differ from healthy cells in critical ways that make them harmful to the body and this article will help you understand how this cellular dysfunction occurs and how one would develop cancer.

 Unique Traits of Cancer Cells